DFF Corporation Doubles Down on Datanomix

-In late December 2019, Datanomix was called into DFF to make an initial presentation of its Fusion Production Monitoring software solution to President Bill Marganti and his leadership team.
-Demand from their large global customers was growing and they decided a core piece of their strategy to satisfy this demand going into 2020 was to “build the visual factory”.
-In DFF’s view, the visual factory would be one where intelligent displays would augment various aspects of their operation at both strategic and tactical levels—how are orders progressing, where does performance stand, are we hitting our quality and delivery targets with consistency?
-They were accustomed to walking the factory floor and working together with operators on the spot to correct problems or make the changes needed to keep things on track, but that process needed a boost if they were to hit their ambitious business goals.
+In late December 2019, Datanomix was called into DFF to make an initial presentation of its Datanomix Production Monitoring software solution to former President Bill Marganti and his leadership team.
+Demand from their large global customers was growing, and they decided a core piece of their strategy to satisfy this demand going into 2020 was to “build the visual factory.”
+In DFF’s view, the visual factory would be one where intelligent displays would augment various aspects of their operation at both strategic and tactical levels—how are orders progressing, where does performance stand, and are we hitting our quality and delivery targets with consistency?
+They were accustomed to walking the factory floor and working with operators on the spot to correct problems or make the necessary changes to keep things on track.
+Still, that process required a boost if they were to hit their ambitious business goals.

 The visual factory initiatives for DFF didn’t end there, however.
 Brewing beneath the surface in 2020 was a unique new product offering from Datanomix, inspired by the partnership with DFF and demand from other customers: a Digital GEMBA system to help visualize and drive continuous improvement efforts.

-While DFF’s core competency might be unique, their vision for the visual factory is shared by many.
+While DFF’s core competency might be unique, its vision for the visual factory is shared by many.
 Augmenting a strong-performing operation with digital tools to provide clear insight into performance, status, and priorities has fulfilled the original desires first shared in that conference room in late 2019.
-Now, as their business thrives even more at the start of 2021, these intelligent TV displays are as much a fixture as any one of their CNC machines when they talk about their factory.
+Now, as their business thrives even more at the start of 2021, these intelligent TV displays are as much a fixture as any of their CNC machines when they talk about their factory.